-The Committee awarded Ms. Hailey restricted shares in 2004 in the amount set forth in the Summary Compensation Table above, which vest over four years in equal installments beginning on the first anniversary of the grant date, subject to continued employment.
+The Committee awarded Messrs.
+Margolis and Redgrave restricted shares in 2005 in the amount set forth in the Summary Compensation Table above, which vest 100% three years from the grant date, subject to continued employment.

 CEO compensation

 Mr. Wexner has been Chief Executive Officer since founding Limited Brands in 1963.
 Limited Brands conducts the same type of competitive review and analysis to determine base salary and incentive guidelines for Mr. Wexner's position as it does for the other executive positions.